mjmanley/PredictiveModeling/pm_service_supported_frameworks.md

   *  Continuous Learning System for Spark models is in beta.
 If you're interested in participating, add yourself to the [wait list](https://www.ibm.biz/mlwaitlist)!

 ## Scikit-learn

-There is support for scikit-learn for the Watson Machine Learning Online Deployment and Scoring service.
+There is support for scikit-learn for the {{site.data.keyword.pm_full}} Online Deployment and Scoring service.
 Only specific versions and runtime environments are supported.

 ### Supported Versions